karanice/karanice/README.md

 ## Current projects

 I’m currently working on a web-app [*Aneway*](https://github.com/karanice/aneway).
-It will be an aggregator of local events and organizations (mostly free, Saint-Petersburg only at the start), so people like me (creative, bored... a bit cheapskates) might always find some fascinating way to spend their day off.
+It will be an aggregator of local events and organizations (mostly free, Saint-Petersburg only, at the start), so different people might always find some fascinating way to spend their day off.

 ## Graduation